Davoren Park

 Employment drivers in Davoren Park are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-As of June 2025, 8,073 residents are employed, but the unemployment rate is higher than Greater Adelaide's by 6.7%, indicating room for improvement.
-Workforce participation lags at 56.6% compared to Greater Adelaide's 61.7%.
-Key industries include health care & social assistance, retail trade, and manufacturing, with a specialization in manufacturing at 1.6 times the regional level.
-Conversely, professional & technical services have lower representation at 2.4% versus the regional average of 7.3%.
+Residents' participation in the labour force is lower than Greater Adelaide's, at 56.6%.
+Key industries include health care & social assistance, retail trade, and manufacturing.
+Davoren Park specialises in manufacturing employment, with a share 1.6 times higher than the regional average.
+Conversely, professional & technical jobs are less represented, at 2.4% compared to the regional average of 7.3%.

 Employment opportunities locally appear limited, as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 1.2%, and labour force grew by 1.3%, maintaining a stable unemployment rate.
-In contrast, Greater Adelaide recorded higher growth in employment (2.1%) and labour force (2.1%), with a marginal rise in unemployment.
-State-level data to Sep-25 shows SA's employment grew by 1.06% year-on-year, adding 9,370 jobs, with an unemployment rate of 4.5%, aligning with the national rate of 4.5%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
+Between June 2024 and June 2025, employment levels increased by 1.2%, while labour force grew by 1.3%, keeping unemployment relatively stable at 6.7%.
+Greater Adelaide recorded higher growth in both employment (2.1%) and labour force (2.1%), with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts, released in May 2025, project a 6.6% increase over five years and 13.7% over ten years nationally.
 Applying these projections to Davoren Park's employment mix suggests local growth of approximately 5.8% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment